Mary2021-dot/Mary2021-dot/README.md

-- 👋 Hi, I’m @Mary2021-dot
+- 👋 Hi, I’m @Marilyne Nelima
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning django
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  marilynenelima@gmail.com

 <!---
 Mary2021-dot/Mary2021-dot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.